 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

 Candide and Martin arrive at Count Pococurante’s magnificent home.
-Although he is without want, the count expresses discontent (surprise!) with his relationships with women, with the Raphael paintings that decorate his home, the music he has played for him, opera, philosophy, and almost all of the great literature housed in his extensive library.
+Although he is without want, the count expresses discontent (surprise!) with his relationships with women, the Raphael paintings that decorate his home, the music being played for him, opera, philosophy, and almost all of the great literature housed in his extensive library.

 He even knocks Homer for his "repetition," Virgil for being "flat and disagreeable," and Horace for his "indelicate verses."

 Candide tries to tell Martin that this man is happy, since he is superior to all that he owns.